Who We Are

 What We Do

-Argo is an international program that collects information from inside the ocean using free drifting profiling floats that drift with the ocean currents and move up and down between the surface and a mid-water level.
-These floats are distributed over the global ocean to measure temperature and salinity in the upper 2,000 meters, annually providing 100,000 temperature/ salinity profiles and reference velocity measurements per year.
+Argo is an international program that collects information from inside the ocean using free drifting profiling floats.
+These floats drift with the ocean currents and move up and down between the surface and a mid-water level.
+The floats are distributed over the global ocean to measure temperature and salinity in the upper 2,000 meters.
+They annually provide 100,000 temperature/ salinity profiles and reference velocity measurements per year.
 Argo data are used to initialize ocean and coupled (i.e., ocean-atmosphere) forecast models and for dynamical model testing.
 This broad-scale global array of temperature/salinity profiling floats is a major component of the global ocean observing system.

 1. Provide a quantitative description of the evolving state of the upper ocean by collecting temperature and salinity profiles from the surface to 2,000 meters depth.